 90s hairstyles, in general, were much simpler and more natural and far less likely to cause future embarrassment than those of the previous decade.
 Of course, the most famous hairstyle of the 90s was the Rachel cut, and everybody wanted to copy it.

-The trend of hair extensions also got extremely popular in this decade and continues to this day through the 2010s and 2020s.
+The trend of hair extensions also became extremely popular in this decade and continues to this day through the 2010s and 2020s.

 Getting bored of multiple layers of color, celebrities went wild with hair extensions.
 Pretty much every female rocked healthy-looking hair of lengths never seen before.